-Receipts not counted as income - The income concept excludes gambling gains and losses, lottery prizes, money inherited during the year in a lump sum, capital gains or losses, receipts from the sale of property, income tax refunds, loan payments received, lump-sum settlements of insurance policies, rebates received on property taxes, refunds of persion contributions as well as al lincome "in kind", such as free meals and living accommodations, or agricultural products produced and consumed on the farm.
+Receipts not counted as income - The income concept excludes gambling gains and losses, lottery prizes, money inherited during the year in a lump sum, capital gains or losses, receipts from the sale of property, income tax refunds, loan payments received, lump-sum settlements of insurance policies, rebates received on property taxes, refunds of pension contributions as well as all income 'in kind,' such as free meals and living accommodations, or agricultural products produced and consumed on the farm.

 Average income of families (census/economic), persons 15 years of age and over not in families, and households - Average income of families (census/economic) or persons 15 years of age and over not in families or households refers to the weighted mean total income of families (census/economic), persons 15 years of age and over not in families, or households in 2005.
-Average income is calculated from unrounded data by dividing the aggregate income of families perified group of families (for example, husband-wife families with working wives) or persons not in families or households in that respective group, whether or not they reported income.
+Average income is calculated from unrounded data by dividing the aggregate income of a specified group of families (for example, hubband-wife families with working wives) or persons not in families or households (for example, two person households) by the number of families, persons not in families, or households in that respective group, whether or not they reported income.

 Median income of families (census/economic), persons 15 years of age and over not in families, and households - The median income of a specified group of families (census/economic), persons 15 years of age and over not in families, or households is that amount which divides their income size distribution, ranked by size of income, into two halves.
 That is, the incomes of the first half of the families, persons 15 years of age and over not in families, or households are below the median, while those of the second half are above the median.
-Median incomes of families (census/economic), persons 15 years of age and over not in families, or households are of the second half are above the median.
-Median incomes of families (census/economic), persons 15 years of age and over not in families, or households are of the second half are above the median.
-Median incomes of families (census/economic), persons 15 years of age and over not in families, or households are of the second half are above the median.
-Median incomes of families (census/economic), persons 15 years of age and over not in families, or households are of the second half are above the median.
-Median incomes of families (census/economic), persons 15 years of age and over not in families, or households are of the second half are above the median.
-Median incomes of families (census/economic), persons 15 years of age and over not in families, or households are of the second half are above the median.
-Median incomes of families (census/economic), persons 15 years of age and over not in families, or households are of the second half are above the median.
-Median incomes of families (census/economic), persons 15 years of age and over not in families, or households are of the second half are above the median.
+Median incomes of families (census/economic), persons 15 years of age and over not in families, or households are below the median, while those of the second half are above the median.
+Median incomes of families (census/economic), persons 15 years of age and over not in families, or households are the specified group, whether or not they reported income.